semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 For a long time, developers looking for a CI/CD tool had to choose between power and ease of use.

-On one hand, there was Jenkins which can do just about anything, but is difficult to use and requires dedicated ops teams to configure, maintain and scale.
+On the one hand, there was Jenkins, which can do just about anything but is challenging to use and requires dedicated ops teams to configure, maintain and scale.

-On the other hand, there were several hosted services that let developers just push their code and not worry about the rest of the process.
-However, these services are usually limited to running simple build and test steps, and would often fall short in need of more elaborate continuous delivery workflows, which is often the case with containers.
+On the other hand, several hosted services let developers push their code and not worry about the rest of the process.
+However, these services are usually limited to running simple build and test steps.
+They would often fall short and need more elaborate continuous delivery workflows, which is often the case with containers.

 Semaphore (_[https://semaphoreci.com](https://semaphoreci.com/?utm_source=ebook&utm_medium=pdf&utm_campaign=cicd-docker-kubernetes-semaphore)_) started as one of the simple hosted CI services, but eventually evolved to support custom continuous delivery pipelines with containers, while retaining a way of being easy to use by any developer, not just dedicated ops teams.
 As such, it removes all technical barriers to adopting continuous delivery at scale:

-- It's a cloud-based service that scales on demand.
+- It's a cloud-based service that scales on-demand.
 There's no software for you to install and maintain.
 - It provides a visual interface to model custom CI/CD workflows quickly.
-- It's the fastest CI/CD service, due to being based on dedicated hardware instead of common cloud computing services.
+- It's the fastest CI/CD service due to being based on dedicated hardware instead of common cloud computing services.
 - It's free for open source and small private projects.

 The key benefit of using Semaphore is increased team productivity.
 Since there is no need to hire supporting staff or expensive infrastructure, and it runs CI/CD workflows faster than any other solution, companies that adopt Semaphore report a very large, 41x ROI comparing to their previous solution [^roi].